-Name Description Туре Required time the time field to be used to trigger output on a time change.
-String Y vars a list of output fields that provides the val- ues on each time step String, (field names separated by ',', ';', or ':' Y (at least one field name) fformat format for floating point values String N (default '10.3') dformat format for integer val- ues String N (default '10') file the output file String N (if missing output goes to the console, otherwise to the speci- fied file located in the output folder.)
+Name Description Type Required time the time field to be used to trigger output on a time change.
+Y vars String, (field names separated by ',', ';', or ':' Y (at least one field name) fformat format for floating point values String N (default '10.3') dformat format for integer val- ues String N (default '10') file the output file String N (if missing output goes to the console, otherwise to the speci- fied file located in the output folder.)